artadhitive/bp-profile-widgets/readme.txt

 == Changelog ==

+= 0.5.3 =
+* BUG FIX: Resolved the weird issues with upgrades.
+Eliminated many notices for new array items that aren't filled yet.

 = 0.5.2 =
 * BUG FIX: Text widget display error fixed.
-You can't name a field "Text Box" because that's a field type.
+Field name was incorrect from previous versions.
 * Added more items to be translated.

 = 0.5.1 =